barbaralba's translation of the new testament

 "Not yet."

 But it was time to talk about it.
 The campaign had been started many years ago.
-I had been wandering with my disciples fulfilling more prophesy then we could handle.
+I had been wandering with my disciples fulfilling more of my forefather’s prophecy then we had planned.

 Now I had to prepare for my death.

-I took James and Peter up on a hill to meet with Charus and Arbard.
-They were both hung over from the all night party.
+After our grand parade and modest attack on the synagogue, I took James and Peter up on a hill to meet with Charus and Arbard.
+They were all hung over from the all night party.

 "You two sit here and chill and keep a watch for any hoard of Jews with pitchforks and torches walking through the night like lost sheep.
 Keep the fire going so they can find us."